HDG-Community/hdg-wiki-two/content/affini-compact/florets-domestication.md

 ### Domestication Contracts
 The Affini are culturally obsessed with bureaucracy and paperwork, so it should come as no surprise that one of the central features of taking a floret involves a contract spelling out in exact terms what the relationship between the floret and their owner will be.
 While each contract is unique and lovingly drawn up by a floret-to-be's affini, there are several standard terms that virtually all such contracts contain.
 This example is drawn from chapter 7 of [_Human Domestication Guide_](https://archiveofourown.org/works/45190954/chapters/134224312).

+> [!QUOTATION]
 > - Above all else, you, \[floret's first name here\], must obey your Guardian, \[Affini name here\] in all things.
 This is for your safety, wellbeing, and care.
 > - Your Guardian, \[Affini name here\], owns you.
 You are her property.
 You do not have political rights in the Affini Compact.
 > - You do have a guarantee of your wellbeing, as defined in § 57 of the Human Domestication Treaty.
-> - This guarantee of wellbeing does not preclude your Guardian from disciplining you, as outlined in § 61 of the HUman Domestication Treaty.
+> - This guarantee of wellbeing does not preclude your Guardian from disciplining you, as outlined in § 61 of the Human Domestication Treaty.
 > - As the property of your Guardian, she may add, remove, or modify conditions your wardship at any time for any reason within the limits established by the Human Domestication Treaty.
 > - Your full name is \[floret's full name here\] from this moment forward.